astrorama/PhosphorosDoc/source/user_manual/old/tutorial.rst

 Executing Phosphoros
 ====================

-Instructions for installing Phosphoros can be found :ref:`here <phosphoros-install>`.
+Instructions for installing Phosphoros can be found --ref--`here <phosphoros-install>`.

 The Phosphoros software provides two different execution modes, the |CLI| which allows execution from the command line, and the |GUI| which provides a graphical